Glenn Morris (footballer): Early life

 Morris was born in Woolwich, Greater London.

-Club career
+Career

 Leyton Orient

-He was in and out of the first team at Leyton Orient since making his debut against Dagenham & Redbridge in 2001.
+Morris made his professional debut for Leyton Orient in October 2001 in an EFL Trophy fixture away to Dagenham and Redbridge before making his first league appearance in April 2002 in a 1-1 draw at home to Exeter City.

 In the 2006–07 season, Morris become an understudy to first choice goalkeeper Glyn Garner.
 However, late in the 2007–08 season he broke into the first team and made his 100th appearance (including cup matches) for the club.
 Morris has played in a Youth Alliance Cup Final at the Millennium Stadium in Cardiff, he kept a clean sheet as Orient beat Bradford City.
 Morris was voted young player of the year at Orient in 2003 and 2004.

 Morris was released on 9 May 2010 by Orient manager Russell Slade.

 Southend United

 On 5 August 2010, Morris signed a one-year deal with Southend United.
 Morris was given the number 1 jersey and established himself as Southend's first choice ahead of fellow new signing Rhys Evans.
 After 37 appearances in all competitions, Morris was rewarded for his performance with a further one-year contract.

 On 18 May 2012, Morris was one of eleven players to be released at the end of their contract.